 “For God did not give us a spirit of timidity, but a spirit of power, of love and of self-discipline” (2 Tim.
 1:7).

-The spirit of self-discipline includes all of that, and we are not really living in obedience to God unless we conform.
+The spirit of self-discipline includes all of that, and I am not really living in obedience to God unless I conform.

 We are to work hard, as the farmer does (2:6).
 Farming even today is a more time-consuming occupation than most industrial work.
 Few are the farmers who do not work hard.
 If we endure, we shall reign with Christ (2:12).
 Co-regency is the reward of those with endurance stamina.
 We are to be unashamed workmen (2:15).
 God’s approval is upon those who rightly divide His Word of truth.
 That ability demands diligent study.